Lace up. Hit the sidewalk. Go. In some respects, running represents the simplest possible sport or workout.

 Runs that last an hour or less don't require any specific nutritional strategy, so what and when you eat beforehand are matters of personal preference.
 And you only need water en route.
 For runs that last longer than 90 minutes, consume about 150 to 200 calories of a carbohydrate-based food that works with your stomach, Tripp says.
 That can be a gel, sports drink or piece of fruit.

 Staying hydrated is also critical to your health and performance.
 For the most part, drinking water when you're thirsty works well.
 If you're running in hot temperatures for long distances, you'll also want to replenish your electrolytes — minerals like sodium and potassium that ensure proper fluid balance.
-You can get them through foods like potassium-rich bananas or through sports drinks and similar products, Sauriol says.
+You can get them through foods like potassium-rich bananas or through sports drinks (just watch your sugar intake) and similar products, Sauriol says.

 Tap Into Your Tunes